IC-Kryptonic/Canister-Architecture-PoC/README.md

 3. Use `bash stop.sh` to stop the dfx network

-In case of errors refer to manue project setup
+In case of errors refer to manual project setup

 # Manual project Setup